1 / 3

 orienpet lilies

-Orienpet lily hybrids (also called OT hybrids or trumpet-oriental crosses, Division VII) are a relatively recent development in lily breeding, combining the tall, sturdy stems and hardiness of Trumpet lilies with the large, intensely fragrant flowers of Oriental lilies.
-Plants grow from large, scaly bulbs producing robust, erect stems 4–7 feet (120–210 cm) tall with abundant, lance-shaped leaves.
-In mid to late summer, stems bear 6–20 or more outward-facing to slightly nodding flowers 6–10 inches (15–25 cm) across with broad, overlapping tepals in white, cream, yellow, orange, peach, pink, red, and bicolors — often with darker centers or picotee edges.
-Fragrance is strong to very strong, intermediate between the heavy Oriental scent and the lighter Trumpet fragrance.
-Orienpet hybrids are significantly more vigorous and heat-tolerant than pure Oriental lilies and are hardy in zones 4–9.
+Orienpet lily hybrids — also called OT hybrids or trumpet-oriental crosses, Division VII of the international hybrid lily classification — combine the tall sturdy stems and cold-hardiness of Trumpet lilies with the large fragrant flowers of Oriental lilies.
+The group represents a relatively recent development in lily breeding, first produced in the 1960s-1980s by breeders including Jan de Graaff and Leslie Woodriff.
+Plants grow from large scaly bulbs producing robust erect stems 4-7 feet (120-210 cm) tall with abundant lance-shaped leaves.
+In mid to late summer, stems carry 6-20 or more outward-facing to slightly nodding flowers 6-10 inches (15-25 cm) across with broad overlapping tepals in white, cream, yellow, orange, peach, pink, red, and bicolor combinations — often with darker centers or picotee edges.
+Fragrance is strong — intermediate in character and intensity between the heavy Oriental scent and the lighter Trumpet fragrance.
+Orienpet hybrids show greater vigor and heat tolerance than pure Oriental lilies and are hardy in zones 4-9, which makes the group a more reliable choice than Oriental lilies in zones 8-9 where summer heat weakens the pure Oriental group.
 Well-known cultivars include 'Black Beauty', 'Scheherazade', 'Boogie Woogie', and the 'Silk Road' series.
-Caution: highly toxic to cats.
+All parts of Lilium species are highly toxic to cats, causing acute and often fatal kidney failure.

 Native Range